MarkHaoxiang/mvp-score-modelling/presentation.md

 <!-- show images of results -->

-TODO: double check this sentence, I got it from the report, I don't quite understand "this relationship..."
-We conjecture that the performance could be due to this relationship for tasks where the score function doesn’t significantly impact the measurement.
+We conjecture that the success of this heuristic could be due the similarity wrt. $\Pi$GDM on tasks where the score function doesn't significantly impact the measurement.

 ### Class-conditional

-For class-conditional generation, the baseline method uses a noise-conditional classifier, it would be really nice if we can use a noise-independent classifier, since we can use existing classifiers.

-But how to let a noise-independent classifier classify noisy samples?
-Our idea is using tweedie to denoise the noisy samples in one step, before passing to the classifier.
+For class-conditional generation, the baseline method uses a noise-conditional classifier, it would be ridea if we can use a noise-independent classifier, since we can use existing classifiers.
+One possible solution is by using tweedie to denoise the noisy samples in one step, before passing it on to the classifier.

 <!-- could show results here -->

 ### Problem Extensions

-We applied many baseline methods to inverse problems not covered in the original papers.
+We applied baseline methods to inverse problems not covered in the original papers.

 For super-resolution, our goal is to find HH^T to use the pseudoinverse guided method.